opentok/OpenTok-PHP-SDK/README.md

 # API_Config

-Replace these two values with your TokBox API Key and API Secret.
+Replace these two values in `API_Config.php` with your TokBox API Key and API Secret.

     const API_KEY = "";
     const API_SECRET = "";